helloworld2j/gym/README.md

-yo! this is projected is all about training an dqnagent , so that it can perform well in openai gym .
+yo! this is projected is all about training an dqnagent , so that it can perform well in openai gym env.
 In this project i have used cartpole version 1 and maximized the reward to be stable during each episodes . and saved the model for later use.